 The mediator is paid by the Court of Common Pleas out of the combined fees paid by the parties, minus administrative costs.

-Each party must pay a $300 mediation fee to the court.
-On multi-party cases, $300 is due from each party, not each side.
+Each party must pay a set mediation fee to the court.
+On multi-party cases, this fee is due from each party, not each side or each attorney.
 At this time, checks are the sole form of payment accepted for the mediation program.
 Online payments and credit/debit cards will be accepted in 2023 once the Washington County Court of Common Pleas Online Case Management System is open for public use.

 Scheduling and Attendance